lukix/calcspace/README.md

 Database migrations are run on every start of the NodeJS server.
 They are specified in the `setupDatabase.ts` file.

-### Deployment

-On every push to the `master` branch, application deploy is triggered automatically.
-Backend is deployed on Heroku and frontend is deployed on Netlify.

 ### Math parser

 Calcspace uses a custom math parser.
 For more details check [parseExpression docs](./client/src/shared/math/expressionParser/docs/docs.md) and parsing analyzer tool on [calcspace.com/analyzer](https://calcspace.com/analyzer).